• Skip to primary navigation

 Fresno Pepper Pesto in a terra cotta bowl with red peppers around it.

-What is a Fresno Pepper?
+What is a Fresno pepper?

-• They can be green, but when they're mature, they are a very pretty, deep red color.
+They can be green, but when they're mature, they are a very pretty, deep red color.

-• They are named for Fresno, California and are grown throughout California, mostly in the San Joaquin Valley.
+They are named for Fresno, California and are grown throughout California, mostly in the San Joaquin Valley.

-How hot are Fresno Peppers?
+How hot are Fresno peppers?

-What's in Fresno Pepper Pesto Recipe?
+Fresno Pepper Pesto Ingredients

 • basil